Ndumi7/IMAD5112-Assignment-1/README.md

 ## Features

-- Randomly suggests a meal.
+- Uses hard-code text to suggest a meal.
 - Includes a reset button to reset the meal suggestion.
 - Displays a "Enjoy your meal" message after a meal suggestion.
 - User-friendly interface with a case-sensitive input reminder.